Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-GtVVUPWrKYk.md

 ### Transcript

-> yeah they are satisfactory you play from the top of space elevator and it's an rts that's kind of cool i would i would play that impossible
+> yeah they are satisfactory you play from the top of space elevator and it's an rts that's kind of cool I would I would play that impossible